 During the first two years of the program, students complete basic core courses in clinical psychology, including courses in assessment, theories and techniques of clinical interventions, behavior pathology, and interviewing.
 These courses are designed to provide the student an initial foundation in the basic clinical skills and research relevant to assessment, conceptualization, and intervention.
 At the same time students begin to build on this foundation through carefully supervised, "hands-on" experiences in their Basic Clinical Skills practicum teams, which are described in more detail in the "Practicum" section below.

 During the last two years in residence, students take advanced level courses and specialized seminars consistent with their developing interests.
 Students may elect to concentrate their advanced clinical topics, assessment and intervention courses in one of three areas: Clinical Child Psychology, Behavioral Medicine, or Community Psychology.
 Alternatively, students may choose to follow a more broad-based, general path by taking a sampling of electives from those concentrations and/or other electives relevant to the general field of clinical psychology.
+Students who specialize in the Psychology of Religion and Spirituality can also choose to adopt one of these three concentration areas.

 Although described as a discrete entity here for discussion purposes, research training should go hand-in-hand with developing clinical interests and progression through the course sequence.
 During the first year, clinical students enroll in a survey course which introduces them to major clinical research methods used to address questions and issues faced by clinical psychologists in research and professional practice.

 Students also enroll in faculty-student research groups in which research questions are explored, methods are critiqued and new projects are designed and implemented.
-Examples of research groups include: clinical child psychology; social networks in severely mentally disabled individuals; alcohol problems; behavioral medicine; stress management; life span development; and religion and coping.
+Examples of research groups include: clinical child psychology; social networks in severely mentally disabled individuals; alcohol problems; behavioral medicine; stress management; life span development; and religion and spirituality.

 These activities and regular meetings with an advisor prepare students to develop a program of research.
 Students have the opportunity to work closely with faculty in research areas that match their interests and may do their research with faculty in any area of psychology, including clinical, developmental, social, cognitive, psychobiology, or industrial-organizational psychology.